Advice and guidance on protecting animal welfare on farms, in transport, at markets and at slaughter.

 Anyone exporting farm livestock or unregistered horses is required to complete a Journey Log (WIT 7).
 This will need to be approved by the APHA Centre for International Trade - Carlisle

 Dual language versions of the journey log form are available in English-French, English-German, English-Italian, English-Spanish and English-Dutch.
 These have been produced to aid statutory completion and return of journey logs by transporters where the drivers are not from the United Kingdom.

 Also available are versions of the journey log in which only section 3 has been translated into French, German, Italian and Spanish, which can be used if the drivers are English but the keeper at the destination premises does not read English.

 Because some journeys involve a number of rests and transfer points, extension sheets to sections 1 and 4 of the journey log are available and should be used to help record the full journey.
-If using the extension sheets, these should include the journey log reference number and be returned to the Specialist Service Centre for Exports in Carlisle, along with your completed journey log.
+If using the extension sheets, these should include the journey log reference number and be returned to the Centre for International Trade - Carlisle.

 These are required for journeys of any species of animals over any distance or duration EXCEPT journeys involving farm livestock and unregistered horses on export journeys over 8 hours which require a Journey Log instead.

 The Animal Transport Certificate is required to inform the following: origin and ownership of animals; place of departure and destination; date and time of departure and expected duration of journey.
 Farmers transporting their own animals in their own means of transport on journeys of up to 50km from their holding are exempt from this requirement.

 We refer to the provision of this information as an Animal Transport Certificate (ATC).
 This is not a new requirement and as previously there is no prescribed format for the information required to be presented.
 Any other document containing the required information - such as an Animal Movement Licence - may be used, if preferred.
 For convenience, we have produced an ATC template.